Aetas/justadd.coffee/jekyll/_posts/2016-06-20-Oscilloscope-Renovating.md

 # It's funny...

+I don't know if I'm actually going to keep this post.
+I just kinda put in a number and said cool.

 I call it renovating but it was brand new when I did the renovations.
 What I mean is that Rigol did something brilliant and rather offensive to every electronics geek that has ever heard of it.